 ‘instructions for use and disposal’ and an annual reporting requirement

-Given that releases of microplastics from IVD products are very low (estimated to 270 kg per year), the Dossier Submitter concluded that that RO 3 and RO 4 would be disproportionate and considered RO 5 to be the most appropriate measure.
+Given that releases of microplastics from IVD products are very low (estimated to be 270 kg per year), the Dossier Submitter concluded that that RO 3 and RO 4 would be disproportionate and considered RO 5 to be the most appropriate measure.
 SEAC agrees with this conclusion.

 Transitional periods